Recognition of Seifert fibered spaces with boundary is in NP: Recognising circle bundles over surfaces with boundary is in NP

-\begin{corr} Let $\gamma_1,\ldots,\gamma_n$ be a collection of connected normal curves in a triangulation $T$ of a compact 2-manifold, with an orientation of the surface that is given by an orientation of each triangle.
-We can compute the algebraic intersections of each pair of curves for some (fixed) choice of curve orientations in polynomial time in $|T|$ and $\sum_{i=1}^n \log(|\gamma_i|)$. \end{corr}
+\begin{lemma} Let $\gamma_1,\ldots,\gamma_n$ be a collection of connected normal curves in a triangulation $T$ of a compact 2-manifold (containing $\norm{T}$ triangles), with an orientation of the surface that is given by an orientation of each triangle.
+Let $s(\gamma_i)$ be the number of arcs in $\gamma_i$.
+We can compute the algebraic intersections of each pair of curves for some (fixed) choice of curve orientations in polynomial time in $\norm{T}$ and $\sum_{i=1}^n \log(s(\gamma_i))$. \end{lemma}

-\begin{proof} Compute the signed normal coordinates of each curve and thus fix orientations on them.
-Fix a pair of curves, and for each edge of $T$, arbitrarily assign one end of the edge to each curve.
-Isotope the curve so that it intersects the edge only in that half, and draw each elementary segment as a straight line arc within each triangle.
-As described in~\cite[Corr.\ 6.12]{EricksonNayyeri} and~\cite{SedgwickNormalCurveAlgos}, we can then compute the number of positive and negative crossings of the pair within each triangle in constant time by multiplying at most six pairs of signed normal coordinates. \end{proof}
+\begin{proof} Compute the signed normal coordinates of each curve using Proposition~\ref{prop:ericksonnayyeri} and thus fix orientations on them.
+Pick a pair of curves $\alpha$ and $\beta$, and for each edge of $T$, arbitrarily assign one end of the edge to each curve.
+If we isotope each curve so that it intersects each edge only in that half, and draw each elementary segment as a straight line arc within each triangle, then this assignment forces each pair of elementary arc types of $\alpha$ and $\beta$ to intersect either once or not at all.
+Fix a triangle $t$.
+We wish to compute the total (algebraic) number of (oriented) intersections of $\alpha$ and $\beta$ in $t$.
+Modify the orientation of the edges of $t$ so that they are induced by some orientation of $t$, changing the sign of the signed normal coordinates of $\alpha$ and $\beta$ as necessary.
+See Figure~\ref{fig:algintersectioncalc} for an example.